Switchgrass V International Conference:

 July 22-25, 2019

 About the Conference

-The Switchgrass V International Conference is sponsored by the Department of Crop Sciences at the University of Illinois at Urbana-Champaign, the U of I’s Institute for Sustainability, Energy, and Environment (iSEE), the Sun Grant Initiative’s North Central Regional Center, Ernst Conservation Seeds, the Green Lands Blue Waters collaborative initiative, and the U.S. Department of Energy-funded Center for Advanced Bioenergy and Bioproducts Innovation (CABBI).
-Conference planning committee members include D.K.
+The Switchgrass V International Conference was sponsored by the Department of Crop Sciences at the University of Illinois at Urbana-Champaign, the U of I’s Institute for Sustainability, Energy, and Environment (iSEE), the Sun Grant Initiative’s North Central Regional Center, Ernst Conservation Seeds, the Green Lands Blue Waters collaborative initiative, and the U.S. Department of Energy-funded Center for Advanced Bioenergy and Bioproducts Innovation (CABBI).
+Conference planning committee members included D.K.
 Lee, Tom Voigt, Mike Casler, Robert Mitchell, and Danielle Cooney.

 Agenda, Speakers, and Panelists

 TUESDAY, JULY 23

 7-8 a.m. — On-site Registration/Materials Pick-Up/Poster Setup/Breakfast

 8-8:15 a.m. — Welcome by Germán Bollero, Associate Dean of Agricultural, Consumer, and Environmental Sciences, University of Illinois at Urbana-Champaign, and Adam Davis, Head of Crop Sciences, University of Illinois at Urbana-Champaign; Overview and Introductions by Switchgrass V Host D.K.
 Lee, Associate Professor of Crop Sciences, University of Illinois at Urbana-Champaign